Timothy Prendergast ~ Painter & Photographer

 Graduate of Rochester Institute of Technology School of Graphic Arts and Photography

 Art has always been with me.
 It’s a fact that I have come to understand about myself and my life up to this point.
-Reflecting back and pondering where the point when art made it’s entry into my life, I asked myself what I believed was the single, most significant influence that set me on my journey.
+In a moment of reflection, I asked myself what I believed was the single, most significant influence that set me on my journey.
 For me it was always the light.
-In my younger years I vividly remember how often I would be captivated by some special moment like the way the landscape would shimmer from the light that skipped over the land or spilled through a window and filled a room with a vermillion glow.
+In my younger years I vividly remember how often I would be captivated by some special moment like the way the landscape would shimmer from the way the light fell over the land or spilled through a window and filled a room with a vermillion glow.
 Light is life.
 Everything comes out of light.
 The mother force of the universe so beautiful in quality, perfection and function.
 I find myself unable to look away.
+The camera and photography became my outlet to allow me to express and share what I was seeing.

 I work mostly in oils with painting.